alexdcodes/linux_scripts_folder/README.md

-## 🐧 Linux Scripts Folders
+# 🐧 Linux Scripts Folders

-# 📄 Just random scripts i use easier to pull
+## 📄 : fail2ban-status | script - something i always use, so i made it accessable.
+## 📄 :